LukeSutor/CIS4914_Salads_ML/README.md

 # Senior Project Fall 2025

 This repo contains the machine learning development for the CIS4914 SALADS Senior Project.
+The repository for the app can be found [here](https://github.com/ETYoumans/CIS4914_Salads_App).

 ## Usage